-In a research article published November 20, 2013, in the journal Nature, Shokat’s team describes a novel chemical compound that fits into a previously unknown pocket in K-Ras and interferes with function of the enzyme.
+In a research article publishedexternal link, opens in a new tab November 20, 2013, in the journal Nature, Shokat’s team describes a novel chemical compound that fits into a previously unknown pocket in K-Ras and interferes with function of the enzyme.

 The Ras proteins are small GTPase enzymes that transmit signals within cells.
 They are critical to cells because of the central role they play in cell growth and survival.
 The name Ras also refers to the family of genes encoding those proteins.
 One of those genes, K-Ras, which was discovered nearly 30 years ago, is mutated in 30 percent of human tumors, including 90 percent of pancreatic cancers, 40 percent of colon cancers, and 20 percent of non-small cell lung cancers.
 Cancers with Ras mutations are aggressive and respond poorly to standard therapies.

-Despite setbacks in targeting mutant Ras genes, the National Cancer Institute (NCI) recently emphasized the continued importance of this elusive drug target by announcing a focused $10 million effort, dubbed the RAS project, to bring together researchers to develop new ideas for blocking Ras.
+Despite setbacks in targeting mutant Ras genes, the National Cancer Institute (NCI) recently emphasized the continued importance of this elusive drug target by announcing a focused $10 million effort, dubbed the RAS projectexternal link, opens in a new tab, to bring together researchers to develop new ideas for blocking Ras.
 The project aims to spur development of new drugs or therapies to benefit patients with cancer.

 Shokat’s HHMI team, which is not part of the NCI initiative, started working on Ras in earnest about six years ago.
 Using their expertise in chemistry, Shokat and two team members—Ulf Peters, a postdoctoral fellow, and Jonathan Ostrem, an MD-PhD student—sketched out some early ideas for a new class of drugs that inhibit Ras mutants.
 “Some of the early strategies did not work,” he said.
 “We had to develop a new kind of screen and that ultimately led to progress in developing this new inhibitor.”